 Pica in Pregnancy

 Pagophagia in pregnancy may affect your intake of essential nutrients, even though ice itself has no calories.
-A study conducted by researchers from the Universidad de Buenos Aires in Argentina and reported in the November-December issue of "Nutricion Hospitalaria" found that pregnant women with pagophagia had lower intake of several nutrients.
-While women who craved ice took in the same number of calories, total proteins, iron and calcium as those who didn't, they had lower intakes of heme iron--the best absorbed iron-- as well as carbohyrates, animal proteins and zinc.
+A study conducted by researchers from the Universidad de Buenos Aires in Argentina and reported in Nutricion Hospitalaria found that pregnant women with pagophagia had lower intake of several nutrients.
+While women who craved ice took in the same number of calories, total proteins, iron and calcium as those who didn't, they had lower intakes of heme iron — the best-absorbed iron — as well as carbohydrates, animal proteins and zinc.

 Diagnosing Iron Deficiency

 Pregnant women need 27 mg of iron per day to satisfy their iron requirements as well as their growing babies' needs.
 Most doctors check for iron deficiency at the first prenatal visit and then again between 24 and 28 weeks of pregnancy, whether you have pagophagia or not.
 Iron requirements rise during pregnancy because blood volume increases.
-Signs of iron deficiency include fatigue, shortness of breath, weakness, dizziness, feeling cold, rapid heartbeat or irritability.
+Signs of iron deficiency include fatigue, shortness of breath, weakness, dizziness, feeling cold, rapid heartbeat and irritability.
 Blood tests can diagnose iron deficiency.